 I am securely attached, and as you will learn in my articles, books and YouTube Videos, I have a secure attachment outlook and approach to relationships; and to how you go about attracting back an ex.

 My approach to attracting back an ex is not to perpetuate insecure attachment beliefs about relationships; and maintain anxious and avoidant behaviours.
 My goal is to help my clients approach attracting back their ex from a secure perspective and recreate and transform their relationships.

 1) Most coaches advice “no contact”.
 I do NOT

-Call me naïve, but I believe that most people don’t like that they hurt the people they love and care about; and end up hurting themselves too.
+Call me naïve, but I believe that we all seek love and connection the best way we know how.
+Most people don’t like that they hurt the people they love and care about; and end up hurting themselves too.
 They want to be better and do better in their relationships.

 I do not see attachment styles as a “set of tricks” to use to get an ex back.
-I use attachment styles as a tool to provide safety, security, care, and love to the people we love; and for personal growth.
+I use attachment styles as a tool to provide safety, security, care, love; and for personal growth.

-Understanding attachment styles may be your best chance to attract back your ex
+Attachment styles is your best chance to attract back your ex

 - Help more men and women explore their attachment styles in more depth.

 - Recognize the behaviours that are causing them pain and heartache.

 - See how someone you love and want to be with interprets these behaviours.